An industry resource published by Cogan·

 You don't need to know the load factor math, but you do need to give the engineer accurate inputs: what gets used on the deck, what the heaviest concentrated load is, and what the building's seismic design category is.

 Under-specifying the live load to save money on steel, then changing how the mezzanine is used.
+The retrofit is more expensive and disruptive than the 30–50% steel-cost premium a higher capacity would have added at original construction.

 A 2,000 sqft mezzanine designed at 100 PSF holds 200,000 lbs total uniform load.
 Upgrading to 250 PSF holds 500,000 lbs.
 The 150% capacity increase typically adds 30–50% to steel cost — not 150%.
 Mezzanine economics favor over-spec, not under-spec, when there's any uncertainty about future use.